-In this Mackie CR3 Review, you will find out if this set of studio monitors are the best fit for your home studio setup.
+In this Mackie CR3 review, you will find out if this set of studio monitors is the best fit for your home studio setup.

-The CR3 is a set of speakers that provide value for your money.
-This affordable studio monitors also double multimedia speakers.
-They work great with entertainment centers or even plugged into a computer.
+The CR3 is a set of Mackie speakers that provide value for your money, since these affordable studio monitors also double as multimedia speakers.

-- To help provide feedback on audio recordings.
+- Helps provide feedback on audio recordings.

-- To provide feedback on sound editing projects.
+- Provides feedback on sound editing projects.

 - A great option for a small studio in your house or recording in a bedroom.

-- Also great for video editing.
+- Also great for VIDEO editing.

 - The monitors connect to a multimedia system to improve your gaming experience.

-- A great option when you have a small studio that you need to equip with monitors.
+- A great option when you have a SMALL studio that you need to equip with monitors.